 I opted to searching for some free modules online.
 I found that I had saved some threads for this occasion a long time ago when the popped up on the D&D subreddit.
-We played The Sun Sets with a Ruby Smile made by Remley Farr and hosted by the lovely people at Encounter Roleplay.
+We played The Sun Goes Down with a Ruby Smile made by Remley Farr.
 It was a seriously fun module.
 Remley has made a bunch of these modules an I review another one in this post.

 Basically, it was a huge murder mystery and it took a solid 3.5 hours to complete not counting that the party skipped quite a few zones in the module because of a lucky shortcut through a well.
 Regardless they still solved the mystery, and everyone vocally said they had a fun time.
 I would seriously recommend this module to anyone

 We’re going to make this a more regular thing until the campaign at school starts.
 We’ll try to play a new module every week or two whenever a bunch of us are bored and see how that goes.
 Everyone really enjoyed their characters, so it may become a campaign in it of itself at this rate.